rapid7/insightconnect-plugins/plugins/basename/help.md

 # Description

-This plugin is used to get the last item of a file path or URL using Python's Basename utility
+This plugin is used to get the last item of a file path or URL using Python's basename utility

 # Key Features

-* Obtain Basename of a file path or URL.
+* Obtain basename of a file path or URL.

 # Requirements

 *This plugin does not contain any requirements.*

 # Supported Product Versions

-* Python 3.38
+* Python 3.9

 # Documentation